gardenlinux/gardenlinux/docs/how-to/installation/cloud-init.md

 # Provision with cloud-init

-cloud-init is the industry-standard multi-distribution method for cross-platform cloud instance initialization.
+cloud-init is a multi-distribution method for cross-platform cloud instance initialization.
 Garden Linux uses cloud-init on all major cloud platforms (AWS, Azure, GCP, OpenStack) for first-boot provisioning and configuration.

 ## What is cloud-init?

 [cloud-init](https://cloud-init.io/) is a widely-adopted provisioning tool that automates the initialization of cloud instances.
-It runs on every boot (not just first boot) and performs tasks including:
+It runs on every boot, not on first boot only, and performs tasks including:

 - Creating users and groups
 - Adding SSH authorized keys